 There are now far fewer married men and women in the younger age groups than previously.
 This is because more people are choosing cohabitation instead of marriage, and because more people are living together before they get married.
 At the turn of the century, for example, half of all 35 year-old men were married, while the corresponding figure for the last year was just 42 per cent.
 For women, 41 per cent of 31 year-olds were married last year compared with 50 per cent in the year 2000.

 Low divorce rate

-The divorce rate was 10.1 for men and 10.6 for women in 2014.
-This is the lowest since 1989 for men and 1999 for women.
-The divorce rate was highest for men in the age group 45-49 years and for women in the age group 40-44 years.
+The divorce rate was 9.7 and 10.4 for men and women respectively in 2015, which is the lowest since the 1980s.
+The divorce rate was highest for men in the age group 45-49 years in 2015.
+For women, the divorce rate was highest in the age group 40-44 years.

-It is most common to marry in the months May to September, when two out of three weddings were held.
-The peak was in June and August.
-From May to September, there are more marrying than separating or divorcing.
-In the rest of the year the trend is reversed.
+It is most common to marry in the months from May to September, when two out of three weddings were held, with the most popular months being June and August.

 Find more figures and create your own tables showing, for example, marriage rates, types of marriage ceremony, same-sex and heterosexual marriages, separations and divorces.